Pressure-induced thermal expansion anomalies in dhcp iron hydride associated with magnetoelastic coupling: Introduction

 \section{Abstract}

-Hydrogen incorporation into iron interstitial sites under high-pressure conditions forms stoichiometric iron monohydride (FeH) with a double hexagonal close-packed (dhcp) structure.
-This structure is stable over a broad pressure-temperature range, where ferromagnetic–paramagnetic transitions occur.
-In this study, using synchrotron X-ray diffraction, we identified negative thermal expansion and thermally invariant volume behavior in dhcp-FeH.
-Our findings, supported by DFT+DMFT calculations, reveal that these thermal effects are governed by magnetic transitions.
-The Curie temperature decreases linearly with pressure at a rate of $\sim$-21\,K/GPa, reaching 300\,K at 28\,GPa.
-Experimentally measured magnetostriction is an order of magnitude smaller than prior theoretical predictions, possibly due to volume expansion induced by hydrogen incorporation.
+Iron hydride with a double hexagonal close-packed structure (dhcp-FeH$_{x}$) undergoes a ferromagnetic-paramagnetic transition without changing its crystal structure.
+Despite its relevance to metal-hydrogen interactions and magnetically driven elasticity, the extensive investigation of this phase is almost limited to room temperature.
+Here, we performed XRD measurements at high pressure and high temperature, identifying the singularity in the temperature-volume relationship as the Curie temperature ($T_\text{C}$).
+Pressurization lowered the $T_\text{C}$ of dhcp-FeH$_{x}$, and pronounced volume anomalies, indicating that pressure enhanced magnetoelastic coupling.
+Density functional theory combined with dynamical mean-field theory (DFT+DMFT) reproduced the spontaneous magnetization and its negative pressure dependence of $T_\text{C}$, consistent with our experimental results.
+This establishes a methodology for determining magnetic transition temperatures and magnetoelastic coupling effects, and highlights dhcp-FeH$_{x}$ as a unique model system for providing new insights into itinerant-electron magnetism.

-\section{INTRODUCTION}
+\section{Introduction}

-Hydrogen atoms occupy the interstitial sites of iron and form iron hydrides by maintaining metallic properties under high-pressure conditions \cite{fukai2006metal}.
-Dissolved hydrogen atoms expand the interatomic distance and drastically change the physical properties of metallic iron, such as elasticity, magnetism, phase boundaries, and electronic properties through Fe–H electronic interactions \cite{elsasser1998ab1, antonov1982tp, mao2004nuclear, pepin2014new, meier2019pressure}.
-The physical properties of iron hydrides attract keen attention as a representative transition metal hydride for understanding the interaction between 3\textit{d} transition metal and hydrogen atoms.
-The change in the physical property of iron by hydrogenation is also essential for the Earth and planetary sciences because hydrogen is a promising light-element candidate in the iron core of the rocky planets \cite{fukai1984iron, badding1991high}.
-Stoichiometric iron hydride (FeH) with double hexagonal close-packed (dhcp) structure is stable in wide pressure and temperature region \cite{pepin2014new}, giving that the hydrogen effect on physical properties will be most pronounced in dhcp-FeH.
-The dhcp structure is a double periodic structure of hcp that appears only in hydrides.
-Iron hydride with a dhcp structure is an excellent example for investigating the contribution of interstitial hydrogen to the physical properties of iron.
-Neutron diffraction \cite{antonov1982tp} and M\" {o}ssbauer \cite{choe1991mossbauer} experiments showed that dhcp-FeH exhibits ferromagnetism similar to bcc iron.
+Hydrogen atoms occupy the interstitial sites of iron and form iron hydrides, expanding the interatomic distance and drastically altering the physical properties of metallic iron, including elasticity, magnetism, phase boundaries, and electronic properties via Fe-H interactions~\cite{fukai2006metal,ishimatsu2012hydrogen,meier2019pressure} The physical properties of iron hydrides have attracted keen attention as a representative transition-metal hydride for understanding the interaction between 3\textit{d} transition metals and hydrogen atoms.
+The change in the physical property of iron by hydrogenation is also essential for the Earth and planetary sciences because hydrogen turns into a siderophile element at high-pressure and high-temperature (high-$PT$) conditions~\cite{okuchi1997hydrogen, tagawa2021experimental} and the solubility of H in Fe, which is the planetary core-forming element, becomes significantly large~\cite{fukai1984iron, badding1991high}.